American Truck Simulator: Gameplay

-As the player completes deliveries, the player will unlock skills by spending experience points to purchase particular skills upgrades.
+As the player completes deliveries, they will unlock skills by spending experience points to purchase particular skills upgrades.
 These upgrade categories include fuel efficiency, route delivery distance, carrying heavy cargo, carrying dangerous goods, carrying fragile cargoes, or making urgent deliveries.

-The money earned by the player's company will automatically be used to pay back any company loans the player obtains for the company or to pay any fines incurred in the course of the player's gameplay.
+Players may take out loans in which they will pay back in daily installments.
 The money is also needed to pay for fuel and maintenance on any vehicles or trailers owned by the player's company.
 When performing quick job deliveries using an in-game company's truck, repairs and other costs are paid by that in-game company and not from the funds of the player's company.
 The player may also use the company's money to purchase additional trucks and trailers which are held in designated slots in the garage.

 The player may use company funds to hire NPC drivers (and pay their associated expenses), who are placed in additional driver slots in the garage.
 Once the player has earned sufficient money, the player may also purchase garages in other cities and hire NPC drivers to drive from those garages, as well.
 The longer an NPC driver is employed by the company, the more experience points they will earn, thus increasing the amount of money that driver earns from each delivery.
 Much like the player's experience points, the player may direct the focus of each hired driver's experience points, thereby ensuring that particular hired drivers become experts in particular skill areas, such as hauling dangerous goods or performing long-haul deliveries.

-Company money may be used to upgrade garages, which will allow the garages to hold additional trucks, trailers, and NPC drivers, as well as place a reduced-cost fueling station at the garage.
-The company money may be used to upgrade the company's trucks and trailers, specifically by upgrading their associated aesthetic, mechanical, and structural upgrades.
+Company money may be used to upgrade garages, which will allow the garages to hold additional trucks, trailers, and NPC drivers, as well as place a reduced cost fueling station at the garage.
+The company money may be used to upgrade the company's trucks and trailers, specifically by upgrading their associated liveries, mechanical, and structural upgrades and changes.

 While driving routes, the game will direct the player to stop at designated weigh stations to determine the weight of the cargo before being permitted to proceed (though the game may occasionally allow the driver to bypass such station).
-When crossing the border into the state of California (currently only in the northern part of the state), the player is similarly obliged to stop at California Border Protection Stations to have their vehicle inspected.
+When crossing the border into the state of California, the player is similarly obliged to stop at California Border Protection Stations to have their vehicle inspected.
 Avoiding a weigh station or border protection station will result the player being fined.
+The only exception where the California Border Protection Station can be avoided entering California is through Death Valley National Park on Nevada State Route 374 and California State Route 190 between the settlements of Beatty, Nevada and Olancha, California.